electricbookworks/electric-book/.github/README.md

 ## Troubleshooting

+- **Permission denied (publickey)**: Make sure you added the public key as a **deploy key** to the target repository (`alexmaughan/electric-book-server-template-automate`) with **write access enabled**, not to your personal GitHub account
-- **SSH Key Issues**: Make sure the SSH key has the correct permissions and is added to an account with write access to the target repository
+- **SSH Key Issues**: The deploy key must have write access enabled in the target repository settings
+- **Repository Access**: Ensure the target repository exists and you have admin access to it to add deploy keys
 - **Branch Issues**: The workflow will create the target branch if it doesn't exist in the destination repository
 - **Build Failures**: Check that `npm run setup` and `npm run eb` commands work locally first